amberstar/the-component-pattern/README.md

 **The idea behind operators are simple:**

 - a useful abstraction is "as much process with as little content as possible".
-- processing a value should not be coupled to it's delivery method. (such as observable operators)
+- processing a value should not be coupled to its delivery method. (such as observable operators)

 ```swift
 /// A type that operates on values possibly producing a different type,